 One challenge is finding the right CRM.
 Dozens of options exist today and finding the right one can be time-consuming and challenging.
 We’ve assembled a list of the top 10 CRMs for media and entertainment companies that offer the ability to do more than just collect information.

-In addition, our live receptionist services integrate fully with most of the CRMs we’ve highlighted below, ensuring that you’re able to provide an even better customer experience with 24/7 live answering, live chat integration, and even Facebook Messenger services that allow you to capture every lead and never miss another message.
+In addition, our live receptionist services integrate fully with most of the CRMs we’ve highlighted below, ensuring that you’re able to provide an even better customer experience with 24/7 live answering and live chat integration.

 The first CRM on our list is Sugar, which promises to “empower your marketing, sales, and service teams to collaborate across the entire lifecycle for more meaningful, memorable experiences.”
 The platform does this by offering a broad range of solutions, including Sugar Market, Sugar Sell, and Sugar Serve.
 Each module ties into the wider CRM and delivers critical capabilities.